Spring is the Perfect Time for Ordering Your Pool Fence!

 Have a pool?
 Make sure you also have a fence that surrounds it to meet state and county standards or run the risk of huge legal fees should something happen!

 Planning to install a swimming pool on your property this year?
-Have an existing pool that got installed last fall and still needs a swimming pool safety fence to live up to code in your county?
+Have an existing pool that was installed last fall and still needs a swimming pool safety fence to live up to code in your county?

 Spring is the best time to order your pool fence, even if your pool won’t go in the ground until May or June.
 If you wait to order your pool fencing from a vendor after your pool gets installed in June, you’ll have difficulty getting the fence installed in time for your holiday celebration.